-The Bi-College Health Studies Multidisciplinary Minor, a collaboration between Haverford and Bryn Mawr Colleges, brings students and faculty together to explore interconnections among health, disease, and social justice.
-The minor offers unparalleled training for students interested in confronting complex health problems in the world, and developing solutions for what ills us today.
+The Bi-College Health Studies Multidisciplinary Minor, a collaboration between Haverford and Bryn Mawr Colleges, brings together students and faculty to explore the intertwined areas of health, disease, and social justice.
+We offer unparalleled training for students interested in confronting complex real-world health problems.

 The English major and health studies minor is bridging her academic interests by researching Woody Guthrie’s personal notes and struggle with Huntington’s disease.